 03. The Future Potential

 The profound impact of this architecture extends far beyond grid power.
-By establishing a reliable, space-based directed energy network, we unlock the potential for entirely new consumer infrastructure.
+By establishing a reliable, space-based directed energy network, we unlock the potential for entirely new commercial and residential infrastructure.